Vanbliser/alx-system_engineering-devops/attack_is_the_best_defense/README.md

 - Pull and run the Docker image sylvainkalache/264-1 with the command &nbsp;&nbsp;docker run -p 2222:22 -d -ti sylvainkalache/264-1
 - Find a password dictionary (you might need multiple of them)
-- Install and use hydra to try to brute force the account:
-&nbsp;&nbsp;sylvain via SSH on the Docker container &nbsp;&nbsp;sudo hydra -l sylvain -P rockyou.txt ssh://127.0.0.1:2222
+- Install and use hydra to try to brute force the account: sylvain via SSH on the Docker container &nbsp;&nbsp;sudo hydra -l sylvain -P rockyou.txt ssh://127.0.0.1:2222
 - Because the Docker container is running locally, hydra should access the &nbsp;&nbsp;SSH account via IP 127.0.0.1 and port 2222